EulalieCoevoet/AdaptiveMerging/README.md

 ## 2D Java Application

 This repository also holds a 2D implementation of adaptive merging.
-You can try to run the Java application `src/mergingBodies2D/LCPApp2D`, just note that the implementation in 2D is not up to date with what is described in the paper.
-Scenes are built from 2D pixel art `.png` images:
+You can try to run the Java application `src/mergingBodies2D/LCPApp2D`, just note that the implementation in 2D is **not up to date** with what is described in the paper.

-- Red pixels are spring.
-- Blue objects are pinned bodies.
-- The shade of the color will change the density (dark for dense body).
-- Green objects will be temporarily pinned.

-Examples are available in `scenes2D`.
+See `scenes2D/README.md`for more details.

 # Authors